Duality-os/Duality-os.github.io/_duality-research/ui.md

 Though Darwin never imagined life going digital, uploaded minds are coming online.
 Neuroscientists recently digitized several tiny brains (more on each later), and are now inching towards uploading humans.

 The world with even approximate human brain "uploads" looks strikingly better than today's, and thus worth seriously entertaining.
 Year-long brain medication trials might get compressed to day-long virtual runs.
 Neurodegenerative diseases might undergo in-silico treatment.
-And neuron-level simulation access might reveal the mechanism of intelligence -- easing the development of aligned AI.
-I’ll be the first to admit: brain uploading is double-edged -- philosophically, economically and existentially -- but the upside is too consequential to ignore.
+And neuron-level simulation access might reveal the mechanism of intelligence, easing the development of aligned AI.
+I’ll be the first to admit: brain uploading is double-edged; philosophically, economically and existentially, but the upside is too consequential to ignore.

 In light of such a possible future, this piece tries to provide a holistic overview of the current brain uploading research, its methods, milestones, and future directions.